Cris1277/bitnazari/README.md

 ---

-## ⚠️ Derechos de autor
+## ⚠️ Copyright

 © 2025 Cristian Serrano.
-Todos los derechos reservados.
+All rights reserved.
-Este código y diseño pertenecen exclusivamente a su autor y no pueden ser reutilizados, copiados o modificados sin permiso explícito.
+This code and design are the exclusive property of the author and may not be reused, copied, or modified without explicit permission.